kirame09/sparkpost-api-documentation/CONTRIBUTING.md

 ]
 ```

-You can reorder this list, add to or remove from it to control the API docs top-level structure.
+You can edit this list to control the API docs top-level structure and ordering.

 ### Preview Your Work

-You can render and serve the whole DevHub on your machine to preview your changes exactly as they'll look in production.
+You can render and serve the whole DevHub on your machine to preview your changes exactly as they'll look in production:

 1. Start the API docs build process (and leave it running):
     ```sh